snfactory/twins_embedding/README.md

 This package depends on the kboone/idrtools package to work with data from the Nearby Supernova Factory.
 All of the code used for the main analysis is contained within the `twins_embedding.py` file.
-The `embedding_generation_*.ipynb` notebooks contains all of the code used to generate plots and numbers for Article I, and the `standardization_plots.ipynb` notebook was used to produce all of the results shown in Article II.
+The `embedding_generation_*.ipynb` notebooks contains all of the code used to generate plots and numbers for Boone et al. 2021a (Paper I), and the `standardization_plots.ipynb` notebook was used to produce all of the results shown in Boone et al. 2021b (Paper II).

 # Usage